iamlovice/iamlovice/README.md

 - 👋 Hi, I’m @iamlovice
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python, php, and javascript
+- 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me odongolovis4@gmail.com